google/WebFundamentals/src/content/en/updates/2017/02/navigation-preload.md

 Note: `Promise.resolve(event.preloadResponse)` means we get a promise for undefined if `event.preloadResponse` is undefined.
-It's a good way to normalize behaviour with browsers that don't support `event.preloadResponse`.
+It's a good way to normalize behavior with browsers that don't support `event.preloadResponse`.

 ## Changing the header